vanqard/passman/README.md

 ## Acknowledgements

-This work is inspired by PHP's procedural password_* functions and Anthony Ferrara's password hash compatibility library for older language versions.
-In some cases, I have even lifted some of his README.md words directly as I thought rewriting them in my own style would be unnecessary and in many cases, I simply couldn't put the idea more succinctly or clearly.
+This work is inspired by PHP's procedural password_* functions and, in earlier versions of this library, by Anthony Ferrara's password hash compatibility library for older language versions.
+Some of his README.md words were originally lifted directly, as rewriting them in a different style would have been unnecessary and in many cases they simply couldn't be put more succinctly or clearly.

 ## Requirements

-In order to use the ```password_hash()``` functions, this library requires ```PHP >= 5.3.7```.
-This is, in itself, to comply with the minimum requirements of the [ircmaxell\password_compat](https://github.com/ircmaxell/password_compat) library that this package depends upon for PHP versions greater than 5.3.7 but less than 5.5, which includes the functions natively.
+This library requires ```PHP >= 8.1```.

 ## Installation